-You won’t get any swing tips from the Clubwoman, but she has plenty to say about the social anthropology of a complex, infuriating, and profoundly gratifying pastime.
+You won’t get any swing tips from the Clubwoman, but she has plenty to say about the social anthropology of golf–a complex, infuriating, and profoundly gratifying pastime.
 As a #laterlifejock, she recently added running and rowing to her athletic pastimes and essay topics.
-Below links to the latest essays appearing in The Pace Setter, you’ll find links to selected Times Union posts, to be collected someday into a book called Preferred Lies.
+Below links to the latest essays appearing in The Pace Setter, you’ll find links to selected older Times Union posts, to be collected someday into a book called Preferred Lies.

 I don’t just run for my body, I run for my brain.
 That may explain why, in the seventh decade of life, I continue to pursue plastic trophies and fake-bronze medals with the avidity of an 8-year-old.